elliotlarson/dev-notes/ruby-rails-pg-search-notes.md

 There are two kinds of PG search, single model search and global multi-model search, which is a global search across multiple models in your system.

-## Questions?

-* Is there a way to do multi-model search with different groups of models, like one group of models for a section of the site, and another group of models for another section of a site?

 ## Single Model Search

 You can add a search scope to your model, like so: